Vin Gupta (pulmonologist)

-Vin Gupta is an American public health physician and pulmonologist who is a prominent medical analyst for NBC News and MSNBC.
+Vin Gupta is an American public health physician and pulmonologist who is a prominent medical analyst for NBC News and MS NOW.
 He is also a Managing Director of Health Innovation at Manatt, Phelps and Phillips, LLP and was formerly a Chief Medical Officer at Amazon.
 He continues to serve as an affiliate professor with the University of Washington's Institute for Health Metrics and Evaluation, attending physician at Virginia Mason Medical Center, and lead officer of the Critical Care Air Transport Team for the United States Air Force Medical Service Reserves, based at Joint Base Lewis–McChord.

 Career

 Education and medical career

 Gupta attended Princeton University, where he received a Bachelor of Arts degree in 2005.
 He received his Doctor of Medicine degree from the Columbia University Vagelos College of Physicians and Surgeons in 2011, and completed his residency in internal medicine at University of Washington.

 He did a fellowship in Pulmonary & Critical Care Medicine at Brigham and Women's Hospital in Boston from 2014 to 2017.
 As part of the United States Air Force Medical Service Reserves, he completed commissioned officer training in 2015.
 He also received his Master of Studies in International Relations from the University of Cambridge in 2015, and a Master of Public Administration from Harvard Kennedy School at Harvard in 2017.

 In 2018, Gupta moved back to the Seattle area to work with the University of Washington Medical Center and the Swedish Medical Center.
 In January 2020, Gupta joined Amazon where he later was the company's chief medical officer across a range of efforts, including the lead for COVID-19 response and later their Devices and Services group as well as Amazon Health.
 Also in 2020, he left Swedish Medical and joined the Virginia Mason Medical Center; he remains an affiliate faculty member at the Institute for Health Metrics and Evaluation and Evans School; both organizations are part of the University of Washington in Seattle.